Schools

 This is a great place to set benchmarks for personal and team growth.

-The Intercultural Development Inventory® (IDI® ) allows you to see an individual’s or group’s progression along a continuum of cross-cultural competence.
+The Intercultural Development Inventory® (IDI®) series is a workshop and 1-on-1 coaching for each participant that allows you to see your and your team's progression along a continuum of cross-cultural competence.
 Because of this, the IDI provides in-depth insights into how individuals and groups make sense of cultural differences, and also how they respond to cultural differences.

-The Intercultural Conflict Style Inventory® (ICS®) is an assessment that helps you understand your conflict and communication style, so you can better resolve conflicts and solve problems across cultural boundaries.
+The Intercultural Conflict Style Inventory® (ICS®) is an assessment and interactive workshop series that helps you understand your conflict and communication style, so you can better resolve conflicts and solve problems across cultural boundaries.

 Book a 30-minute call to learn more